ziyuen/VideoPlatformBackend/README.md

 A video platform that users can watch and publish their videos(new features are on the way).

 Frontend is a single-page application using React, Redux, and Material UI.
-You can check the frontend repo in this [link](https://github.com/ziyuen/VideoPlatformFrontend).
+You can check the frontend repo from this [link](https://github.com/ziyuen/VideoPlatformFrontend).

 Backend is a RESTful service using Spring Boot, Spring Data JPA, MySQL, and Spring Security.